sailxjx/sundae/README.md

 - use promise to handle the exceptions
 - throw an error when use undefined hook
 - add `validator` decorator, `@validator 'name', (name) -> name.length < 10`
+- use `actionWrapper` to wrap each action and generate their scope

 # Changelog